DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-04 Meeting Notes.md

 ##### Nerdy Stuff
 - I enabled Screen-Space global illumination, so your performance might be a teeny tiny bit worse, but I doubt it's too bad.
-- I really only a
+- I really only added this to get some more dynamic lighting in the game, but it doesn't make that much of a difference

 #### Out-Of-Engine Changes